lookit/lookit-docs/docs/source/tutorial-contributing.rst

 .. image:: _static/img/tutorial/issues_tab.png
     :alt: See all issues on GitHub

 To track bug reports and feature requests, we use GitHub **issues**.
-You can see issues by clicking on the "Issues" tab in the appropriate repository:
+You can see issues by clicking on the "Issues" tab in the appropriate repository or "repo":

-- `lookit-api <https://github.com/lookit/lookit-api>`_ for the Lookit site: issues with anything to do with participant login or data, how current and past studies are displayed to participants, how you view data and manage your studies
+- `lookit-api <https://github.com/lookit/lookit-api>`_ is the repo for the Lookit site: issues with anything to do with participant login or data, how current and past studies are displayed to participants, how you view data and manage your studies

-- `ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer>`_ for the experiment components themselves: issues with how particular frames behave, frames you'd find useful, counterbalancing/condition assignment, etc.
+- `ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer>`_ is the repo for the experiment components themselves: issues with how particular frames behave, frames you'd find useful, counterbalancing/condition assignment, etc.

-- `lookit-docs <https://github.com/lookit/lookit-docs>`_ for the documentation: anything about the docs you're reading now!
+- `lookit-docs <https://github.com/lookit/lookit-docs>`_ is the repo for the documentation: anything about the docs you're reading now!

 To request a feature or report a bug, first search the existing issues to see if your idea is already there.

 .. image:: _static/img/tutorial/search_issues.png
     :alt: Search issues on GitHub

-If so, comment on it so Lookit staff know there's more interest!
+If so, comment on it or add a thumbs-up reaction so Lookit staff know there's more interest!
 If not, click the green "New issue" button at the top right.

 .. image:: _static/img/tutorial/new_issue.png
     :alt: Create new issue on GitHub